Learn - Publishing Lists and Recipes

 Publishing a list or recipe

-The dialog is titled Publish list or Publish recipe and explains what gets shared: “We copy the items only, never your prices or your stores.”
+The dialog is titled Publish list or Publish recipe and explains what gets shared: We copy the items only, never your prices or your stores.
 Below that is one optional control, a Show a rough total on the public copy toggle, covered in the next section.
 Tap Save to publish.

-After you publish, the dialog stays open and shows the result: “Your recipe is live.
-Anyone with the link can view it and add it to their own budget, priced for their kitchen.”
-It displays the Public link (a URL ending in /published/ followed by a short code) and a Share link button.
-Tap Share link to hand the link off through your device’s share sheet; if sharing is not available, the app copies the link to your clipboard and a toast reads Link copied.
+After you publish, the dialog’s title changes to Published and it shows the result: Your recipe is live.
+Anyone with the link can view it and add it to their own budget, priced for their kitchen.
+Below that sit the Public link (the address ends in /published/ followed by the title and a short suffix) and a Share link button.
+Tap Share link to hand the link off through your device’s share sheet; where sharing is not available, the app copies the link to your clipboard and a toast reads Link copied.

 Why this default?
 One link that keeps up.
 Re-publishing overwrites the existing public copy in place instead of minting a second one.
 So you can fix a typo or add an item after you have shared the link, and the people you sent it to see the update without a new link.
 Unpublishing is the only way to stop a link working.